sybers/android-picturetags/README.md

 ## Subject

-This application was designed and developed to familiarize with native Android development.
+This application was designed and developed to familiarize myself with native Android development.
 It uses Room database, Picasso and Gson.

-With this application, you can select an image from you device and annotate it with events or contacts.
+With this app, you can select an image from you device and annotate it with events or contacts.
+And that's it!

 ## Possible improvements

-  - Add GPS location to a picture.
+  - [ ] Add GPS location to a picture.
-  - Add text description to a picture.
+  - [ ] Add text description to a picture.
-  - Filter pictures by events/contacts/location/etc.
+  - [ ] Filter pictures by events/contacts/location/etc.
-  - Batch delete.
+  - [ ] Batch delete.

 ## Compatibility